tekumara/snowflake-terraform-kit/README.md

 ## See also

 - [immuta/terraform-snowflake-fast-data-warehouse](https://github.com/immuta/terraform-snowflake-fast-data-warehouse) was the inspiration for this project.
-The immuta projects differs by creating roles within the same module, and uses a single provider configuration.
+This project is a lean version of the immuta project, which has more feature eg: creating roles. immuta uses a single provider configuration, whereas this project makes the required roles (ACCOUNTADMIN, SECURITYADMIN etc.) explicit.